DigitalFabricationLab-NYIT-SoAD/resources/3Dprinters/README.md

 1. Rhino 7 (.3dm) file
 2. Units in millimeters
+3. Geometry nested into a single printer build volume: 310 x 220 x 280 mm (12 x 9 x 11 in)
-3. One file per student per day
+4. One file per student per day

 Use this 3D Printing Template for file submissions